bit-phile/bit-phile.github.io/content/tech/docker/docker-networking.md

 draft: false
 author: Nitin
 tags: ["docker", "networking", "ports", "bridge", "routintg", "routing mesh", "overlay"]
-description: "Docker networking is used for the communication among containers."
 ---

 ![Docker networking - How does it work?](/tech/docker/docker-networking-banner.png)